Organic electrochemical transistor

 The organic electrochemical transistor (OECT) is an organic electronic device which functions like a transistor.
 The current flowing through the device is controlled by the exchange of ions between an electrolyte and the OECT channel composed of an organic conductor or semiconductor.
 The exchange of ions is driven by a voltage applied to the gate electrode which is in ionic contact with the channel through the electrolyte.
 The migration of ions between the channel and the electrolyte is accompanied by electrochemical redox reactions occurring in the channel material.
 The electrochemical redox of the channel along with ion migration changes the conductivity of the channel in a process called electrochemical doping.
 OECTs are being explored for applications in biosensors, bioelectronics and large-area, low-cost electronics.
 OECTs can also be used as multi-bit memory devices that mimic the synaptic functionalities of the brain.
 For this reason, OECTs can also be investigated as elements in neuromorphic computing applications.

+History of OECTs

+Organic electrochemical transistors emerged in 1984, when White, Kittlesen, and Wrighton at MIT reported the first “molecule-based” transistor using gold electrodes coated with polypyrrole.
+By immersing the device in an electrolyte and applying a small voltage, they could switch the polymer between insulating and conducting states and amplify small chemical signals.
+At the time, this molecule-transistor had no practical application, but there was interest in combining microelectronic devices with chemical and biological systems for sensor applications.

+Later in 1994, the first partially printed OECT functioned as a small electrochemical enzyme transistor, useful for detecting glucose and hydrogen peroxide.
+The use of PEDOT: PSS as a stable, printable, and highly conductive polymer also emerged during this period.

+A decade later, researchers investigated the in-situ redox switching of PEDOT's electronic conductivity, and the first demonstrations of PEDOT-based transistors appeared in 2002.
+Because of their low operating voltage, OECTs are used in many applications, including health monitoring, biomarkers, neuromorphic computing, and even the monitoring and control of plant development.